thomas-fred/KW_TC_boundary_layer/PLAN.md

 Format
 - ffixed2free -- should move us much closer to a more modern standard like f95
-- fortify -- apply standard indentation
+- findent -- apply standard indentation, also move to free form

 Refactor
 - f90split -- split program by subroutines (and other blocks?)